desecho/blog/content/posts/reference-materials-for-web-development-and-programming.md

 * [What's the difference between using “let” and “var” to declare a variable?](http://stackoverflow.com/questions/762011/whats-the-difference-between-using-let-and-var-to-declare-a-variable)

 ### Misc
-* [Superhero.js](http://superherojs.com) — a collection of the best articles, videos and presentations on "Creating, testing and maintaining a large JavaScript code base"
+* [Superhero.js](http://superherojs.com) — a collection of the best articles, videos, and presentations on "Creating, testing and maintaining a large JavaScript code base"
 * [JavaScript: The Good Parts](http://gnab.github.io/js-workshop/) — JavaScript presentation
 * [JavaScript.
 The Right Way](http://jstherightway.org/)
 * [Speaking JavaScript](http://speakingjs.com/es5/index.html)